pndang/pndang.github.io/experience.md

 Contributed to developing digital twin platforms for UC San Diego, Chula Vista Bayfront, and Hollywood's Vinyl District.

 - Implemented scalable data integration workflows using blueprints and structs in Unreal Engine 5
-- Developed data viz apps using UE5 objects/instanced static meshes with dynamic spawning, scaling, georeferencing
+- Developed data visualization applications using UE5 objects/instanced static meshes with dynamic spawning, scaling, georeferencing
 - Implemented Cesium cartographic polygons, raster overlays, and color blending across material layers for tile coloring
-- Integrated Google Maps API for a realistic global world as the base for visualization needs in real estate and urban planning
-- Utilized Datasmith Exporter plugin to integrate Cesium in Unreal Engine with SketchUp Pro for property modeling
-- Built interactive, 3D widgets to display property/urban data, emphasizing user experience and future VR integration
+- Built interactive, 3D widgets to display urban data, emphasizing user experience and future VR integration
+- Integrated Google Maps API and SketchUp Pro Datasmith Exporter plugin for property and site plan modeling
-- Developed a framework for building digital twins of buildings in the real world for future placement in the city twins
+- Tested frameworks to build twins of real buildings for future placement in the city twins based on photogrammetry scans
-- Aggregated a large database of the San Diego-Carlsbad region data for future visualization in the cognitive city twins
+- Aggregated a large database of the San Diego-Carlsbad region planning & environmental data for future visualization

 <br>